 - ► General Fund-The general fund is the general operating fund of the Sheriff.
-It is used to account for all financial resources, except for those required to be accounted for in another fund. - ► Inmate Commissary Fund-This fund accounts for commissions received from pay telephones and commissary profits used for the benefit of inmates. - ► Sheriff's Foundation Fund-This fund accounts for the operations of a 501(c)(3) charitable organization organized by the Sheriff's office. - ► 911 Operations Fund-This fund accounts for the proceeds of telephone charges collected for the operation of the 911 emergency response system.
+It is used to account for all financial resources, except for those required to be accounted for in another fund. - ► Inmate Commissary Fund-This fund accounts for commissions received from pay telephones and commissary profits used for the benefit of inmates. - ► 911 Operations Fund-This fund accounts for the proceeds of telephone charges collected for the operation of the 911 emergency response system.